Hungary Elections Extend Viktor Orban’s Grip on Power

 Opposition to immigration has been the main theme in Orban’s media appearances since the migrant crisis hit Europe in 2015.
 A poll conducted by Pew Research Center in the spring of 2016 that compared 10 E.U. countries, showed that roughly eight-in-ten Hungarians believe refugees are a burden because they take jobs and social benefits as a consequence of the government’s rhetoric after 2015.
 The average among the surveyed countries was just five-in-ten.

-A month ago, United Nation’s High Commissioner for Human Rights Zeid Ra’ad Al Hussein sparked row with Budapest, calling Orban “xenophobic and racist,” referring to a speech Orban gave a month prior in which he stated that “we do not want our color… to be mixed in with others.”
+A month ago, United Nation’s High Commissioner for Human Rights Zeid Ra’ad Al Hussein sparked a row with Budapest, calling Orban “xenophobic and racist,” referring to a speech Orban gave a month prior in which he stated that “we do not want our color… to be mixed in with others.”

 Peter Szijjarto, Hungary’s Minister of Foreign Affairs and Trade, reacted later that day, demanding for the High Commissioner’s resignation over his “very inappropriate” and “unacceptable” criticism to the address of Orban.